stases/math4ai_temp/docs/essentials/dot_product.md

 This can be interpreted as a measure of similarity (often called the _cosine similarity_), which is often used in many areas, such as Natural Language Processing.

+{: .summary}
-To sum up, we have introduced a new operation we can use to manipulate vectors, the dot product.
-It is a useful tool because it allows us to easily calculate the norms of vectors, and also the cosine similarity between them.
+We have introduced a new operation we can use to manipulate vectors, the dot product.
+The dot product can be used to calculate the norm or magnitude of a vector, as well as the cosine similarity between two vectors.
+When the cosine similarity is 1, the vectors are perfectly aligned, while a cosine similarity of 0 indicates that the vectors are perpendicular.
+This is often used in various fields of machine learning.

 [^1]: Inner product and a dot product are often used interchangeably, although there are subtle differences.
 [^2]: The symbol T stands for the transpose operation, which can be considered a flip of the vector/matrix over the main diagonal.}